Hello! I am a 4th-year PhD student in Social and Engineering Systems and Statistics at the MIT Institute for Data, Systems, and Society.

 Chris Hays*, Zachary Schutzman*, Manish Raghavan, Erin Walk, Philipp Zimmer.

-The Web Conference (WWW'23).
+WWW 2023.
 Best paper award.

 The Effect of the Rooney Rule on Implicit Bias in the Long Term